What is your name and where are you from?

 Is writing a hobby or an aspiration for you?
 Do you write for your regular job or studies?

-Who is your favourite writer?
+Who is your favorite writer?
 What genre do they write in?
 Or are they a journalist, scholar, etc.?

-What do you like best about the NL?
+What do you like best about the Netherlands?

-What do you like least about the NL?
+What do you like least about the Netherlands?

-Where do you recommend a new expat or visitor to see here in the NL?
+Where do you recommend a new expat or visitor to see here in the Netherlands?

-Looking back, what do you wish you knew before you moved to the NL?
+Looking back, what do you wish you knew before you moved to the Netherlands?

-What are one-two things you recommend to new expat here in the NL?
+What are a few things you recommend to new expats here in the Netherlands?

 Interview by Marla Thomson